kalburgimanjunath/meal-booking-app/README.md

     * Run this command in git bash to create the repo locally `git clone https://github.com/solnsubuga/meal-booking-app.git`

-2. Create a virtual environment inside api-appliction folder using in a terminal shell `virtualenv ENV`
+2. Create a virtual environment in a terminal shell `virtualenv env`

 3. Activate the virtual environment but running the following command `env\scripts\activate`

-4. Install the dependencies by running the following command in a terminal shell `pip install requirements.txt`
+4. Install the dependencies by running the following command in a terminal shell `pip install -r requirements.txt`

 5. Run the application by running commands `python manage.py runserver`